New York cracks down after "credible" 9/11 threat

 Sam Ginzburg, a senior trader at First New York Securities, said warnings of a potential attack was one factor unnerving traders before the weekend.
 "There is an extreme amount of negativity," he said as U.S. stocks fell on Friday.

 A senior law enforcement official told Reuters police patrols and security will be stepped up beginning at 3 p.m.
-EDT to coincide with the evening rush hour.
+EDT (8 p.m.
+British time) to coincide with the evening rush hour.
 The operation will involve a "big show of force" which will include teams of officers armed with heavy weapons.

 While the rush-hour operation had been planned some time ago, the forces and tactics deployed were increased after authorities received the intelligence threat this week.